 In the meantime houses in North Iran have less privacy and have shared yard with neighborhood.

 As you see traditional and old houses in each part of Iran are designed based on its geographic situation and traditions.
-Here we are describing different type of Traditional and historical houses in Iran.
+Here we are describing Traditional and historical housing types in Iran.

 In the yard a small pond, trees and flowers made a small Persian garden for the family, for children to play and for elder people to talk and gather.
 Iranian used the pond’s water to wash the fruits and wash their face, hands and foods before doing the praying.